michaelmuse/linkpuller/README.md

 The API that looks up the URL's attributes is very slow (which hangs long enough to cause Heroku to time out unfortunately), so I also spent a lot of time trying to figure out how to use RubyProf to measure that within my loop, Typhoeus to see if I could make many requests concurrently (needs more work), and ultimately decided upon delayed_job to redirect you to the page and lookup this data later.
 If I had more time, I would implement a scheduler to kick off these delayed jobs regularly, but currently, I do it manually :)

-My test coverage is still decent despite all the refactoring, which is a nice win:
+My test coverage is still ok despite LOTS of refactoring since the tests were written, which is a nice win:

 ![Test Coverage](http://content.screencast.com/users/MichaelMuse/folders/Jing/media/aed9443e-3e21-49bb-b011-d2d419579cf5/00000018.png)